-A husband suddenly loses his wife due to complications from COVID-19.
+A husband suddenly loses his wife due to complications from an illness.
 A parent gets the call her son has died in a car accident.
 Another is told a friend has committed suicide.

 When someone dies from a suicide, car accident, overdose, pandemic or other sudden loss, it presents a profound, immensely complex challenge for those who remain.